-2. GR 20 Corsica — The GR20 hiking trail in Corsica is one of the most famous and toughest long-distance hikes in Europe.
+2. GR 20 Corsica — The GR20 hiking trail in Corsica – one of the best adventure destinations out there -is famous for being one of the toughest long-distance hikes in Europe.
 With its dramatic gorges and rocky hillsides, this legendary trail is for the dedicated and prepared hiker only.

 3. GR 4: Verdon Gorge — Encounter the enormous, calcareous cliffs of the Verdon Gorge, claimed by some to be the deepest gorge in Europe.
 Abundant wildflowers, plant life and wildlife across a huge, unspoiled and undiscovered area of exquisite natural beauty.

 4. GR5 or Grand Traverse des Alpes — The trek takes about a month to complete and takes you clear across the whole Alps range finishing on the coast near Nice.